lucas-santoni/blog.geographer.fr/content/eslint-guide.md

 date: 23/01/2020
 ---

+🗨️ You can discuss this article [on Reddit](https://www.reddit.com/r/javascript/comments/etaj6h/eslint_configuration_and_best_practices/).

 This post describes how I setup [ESLint](https://eslint.org/) in different scenarios.
 We'll start with a simple plain JavaScript project and then we'll deal with TypeScript, and also React.
 The aim is to do the things *right* and